 According to Circular C487, if the Company meets the definition of 'significant CIF' as set out in Section 26(8)(a) of the Law, it is obligated to establish a Risk, Remuneration and Nomination Committee.

-The Company does not fall under the definition of 'significant CIF' since its average on and off-balance sheet items during the four preceding years were less than €100m.
-Therefore, it is not required to comply with the additional regulatory requirements indicated above
+Since the Company does fall under the definition of 'significant CIF' as per Circular C487, it has established the required committees in order to ensure the effectiveness of its policies and procedures.